phaserjs/phaser/README.md

 * Text.setShadow applies a drop shadow to the Text being rendered.
 Control the x, y, color and blur.
 * Text.lineSpacing allows you to control the spacing between each line that is rendered.
 * Text.inputEnabled allows you to enable all input events over Text objects: dragging, clicking, etc - anything that works on a Sprite works on Text now too.
+* Phaser.Ellipse added.
+A fully compatible port of the PIXI.Ellipse class, can be used in Sprite/Image hitArea tests.
+* Phaser.Polygon added.
+A fully compatible port of the PIXI.Polygon class, can be used in Sprite/Image hitArea tests.

 New Examples: